willem-vanheemstrasystems/phabricator-headstart/installing_phabricator.md

       Correct the section [mysqld] inside /etc/my.cnf from 1M (=1048576) to 32M (=33554432)

       max_allowed_packet = 32M
-   2. Server Timezone Not Configured
+   2. Other Setup Issues: Server Timezone Not Configured
      1. Click on the hyperlinked text of the warning, then click on 'Edit phabricator.timezone'
      2. Enter the required timezone (e.g. Europe/London) in the input field and confirm with 'Save Config Entry'

+   3. Other Setup Issues: Large File Storage Not Configured
+     1. Follow the provided link 'Configuring File Storage'
+     2. For each php.ini (in /usr/local/etc/php/<version>), set post_max_size to 32M
+     3. For each php.ini (in /usr/local/etc/php/<version>), set upload_max_filesize to 32M

 ### Installing `pcntl`